 Outward rituals were meant to teach inward principles.
 But Israel lacked the spiritual discernment and heart to learn from these laws (1 Corinthians 2:14).
 Therefore God altered His approach, not because of flaws in the law, but because of the people (Hebrews 8:7-8).

 The Sabbath, Passover and Feast of Unleavened Bread were revealed to Israel before they reached Mount Sinai.
-Then at Mount Sinai all seven annual festivals of God were included during the giving of the Old Covenant.
-God also included sacrificial and ceremonial laws in the instructions for Israel on these holy days.
+Then at Mount Sinai all seven annual festivals of God were included in the giving of the Old Covenant.

 The reality is that God’s plan never changed, and that plan is still expressed through the festivals, which are still to be observed.
 In fact, without these days, we can’t fully understand the spiritual plan that God has for all of mankind.